Thursday 21 November, 2024

 The Southern Barrack Block | Image credit: © Neil Ritchie, editor

-Following the Jacobite defeat at the Battle of Culloden in April 1746, the remnants of the Jacobite army assembled at Ruthven Barracks with the intention of continuing the campaign.
+Following the Jacobite defeat at the Battle of Culloden on 16 April 1746, the remnants of the Jacobite army assembled at the village and barracks of Ruthven with the intention of continuing the campaign.
 It was here that they received the final order from Charles Edward Stuart: “Let every man seek his own safety in the best way he can”.

 In his Memoirs of the Rebellion in 1745 and 1746, James Johnstone recalls the gathering at Ruthven following the battle of Culloden: